 ALS Hearings in Atlanta

-If you fail to request a hearing, you will automatically lose your driving privileges 31 days after your arrest.
+If you fail to request a hearing, you will automatically lose your driving privileges 46 days after your arrest.
 If you refused to submit to DUI testing, such as blood or breath tests, your license can be suspended for a year.
-In most other cases, you license will be suspended for 30 days.
+In most other cases, your license will be suspended for 30 days.
 The only way to halt this suspension is by requesting an ALS hearing.